 Trees For Life

-According to the Environmental Protection Agency (EPA), there exists the issue of deforestation, which is the "permanent removal of standing forests."
+Currently, there is a massive issue of deforestation, which is the cutting down of a large amount of trees in a specific area.
 The dangers associated with the continued cutting down of tress include flooding, increased greenhouse gases in the atmosphere, soil erosion, limited crop yield, and desertification.
 The loss of habitat is also one of the most dangerous effects of cutting down trees.
-Trees provide shelter that provides a home and controls the temperature for many habitats of distinct species.
 Therefore, it can potentially harm species known and unknown to humans.
 Another benefit of trees is the fact that they help the land retain water and top soil, which prevents flooding and also enables the soil to obtain nutrients, which eventually translate into crops that humans eat.
 With the continued pattern of deforestation, farmers will be required to move away and land will become barren.

 Solution: Plant Trees